The intermediate disorder regime for directed polymers in dimension $1+1$: Convergence of the point-to-point partition functions

 are point-to-line partition functions shifted to a different starting point.
 They can be expanded into discrete Wiener chaos using the kernel functions

-Using the methods of Section \ref{part_function_convergence_section} their law converges under the intermediate disorder scaling on the environment and diffusive scaling on space and time.
+Using the methods of Section~\ref{part_function_convergence_section} their law converges under the intermediate disorder scaling on the environment and diffusive scaling on space and time.
 Joint convergence of

-at finitely many points $(s_i, y_i; t_i)$ follows from Lemma \ref{discrete_to_cont}.
+at finitely many points $(s_i, y_i; t_i)$ follows from Lemma~\ref {discrete_to_cont}.

-To convert convergence of the $\barzz$ partition functions into the $Z^{\omega}$ partition functions, introduce again the field $\tilde{\omega}_n$ and use the relation $Z^{\omega} = \symz^{\tilde{\omega}_n}$.
+To convert convergence of the $\symz^{\omega}$ partition functions into the $Z^{\omega}$ partition functions, introduce again the field $\tilde {\omega}_n$ and use the relation $Z^{\omega} = \symz^{\tilde{\omega }_n}$.
 For example, it is clear under this definition that

-up to a negligible difference caused by the term $\exp \{ -n(t-s) \lambda(\beta n^{-1/4}) \}$ (since $t - s$ is not usually a multiple of $1/n$).
-The left hand side converges from the arguments just discussed, and joint convergence at a finite collection of space-time points $(s_i, y_i; t_i, x_i)$ follows from Lemma \ref{discrete_to_cont_extended}.
+up to a negligible difference caused by the term $\exp\{ -n(t-s) \lambda(\beta n^{-1/4}) \}$ (since $t - s$ is not usually a multiple of $1/n$).
+The left-hand side converges from the arguments just discussed, and joint convergence at a finite collection of space--time points $(s_i, y_i; t_i, x_i)$ follows from Lemma~\ref {discrete_to_cont_extended}.
 A similar argument shows convergence of the finite dimensional distributions for the field of $Z^{\omega}$ point-to-line partition functions.

-\section{Concluding Remarks}
+\section{Concluding remarks}

 We end with a few brief observations and ideas for future work.